-Agile project management is a polarizing topic in professional circles.
+Agile project management can be a polarizing topic in professional circles.

-Others complain that it doesn’t focus on the big picture and can lead to disordered final products.
+Others complain that it doesn’t focus on the big picture and can lead to oversights in the development process.

-In this guide to Agile project management, you’ll learn exactly what it is and how to make the same evaluations, so that you can start adapting it appropriately within your organization.
+In this guide to Agile project management, you’ll learn exactly what it is and how you could start adapting it appropriately for your organization.

 What is Agile project management?

-Rather than a step-by-step framework, it’s a more intangible methodology or even philosophy.
-The best way to understand it is to learn and internalize its principles.
+Rather than a step-by-step framework, it’s a more intangible methodology or even philosophy that involves an iterative approach to delivering a project throughout its life cycle.

-The original Agile Manifesto includes a list of 4 values and 12 principles to guide your process.
+The original Agile Manifesto includes a list of four values and 12 principles.

 - Satisfy the customer.
 Everything you do should be geared towards your target market.